Other Leaves – SC

 Usage: Paid leave used for health needs including diagnostic and preventative examinations, treatment, and recovery, e.g., illness, injury, dental, optical, auditory, mental, substance abuse treatment.
 The temporary physical disability caused by pregnancy and childbirth is also covered by sick leave (excludes bonding).

-Sick leave can also be used for the health needs of the employee’s child, spouse, injured military service member or veteran as established under Rule 5-20, legal dependent, or person in the household for whom the employee is the primary caregiver.
+Sick leave can also be used for the health needs of the employee’s child, parent, spouse, injured military service member or veteran as established under Rule 5-20, legal dependent, or person in the household for whom the employee is the primary caregiver.

 Payout: All unused sick leave is forfeited upon separation from the personnel system unless the employee is eligible for full or reduced retirement.
 If an employee is eligible for retirement at separation, such employee is paid ¼ of unused accrued sick leave, subject to the maximum accrual rate.